Sach-y/WargameControl/README.md

  - `dateLimit` - Year deck limitation - None(-1),  Pre85(0), Pre80(1)
  - `warmUpTime` - lobby countdown till game starts, cannot be less than 20
  - `loadingTime` - maximum lobby loading time - if a player fails to load into the game in the given interval, he will be kicked
- - `deploymentTime` - length of a in-game ready countdown
+ - `deploymentTime` - length of an in-game ready countdown
  - `debriefingTime` - length of a debrief time

  #### map_pool.json:
+Definition of the server map rotation pool.
-Only important dara values are objects in `maps` array, the structure of the objects should be equal to the `exampleMapObject`.
+The only important data values are objects in `maps` array, the structure of the objects should be equal to the `exampleMapObject` from the provided sample (`Server_01\map_pool.json`).
  - `mapName` - Human readable version of the map settings (To easily distinguish maps in the list)
  - `mapCode` - Full map config name used to set the map via rcon
  - `timeLimit` - Game time limit in seconds